magnus-lycka/gocddash/README.md

 There are also links to the current versions of pipelines, stages and jobs at the go-server.

-Gocd-dashboard uses the cctray.xml file from the go-server.
+Gocddash uses the cctray.xml file from the go-server.

-Since gocd-dashboard uses bootstrap, you can easily pimp it to your liking.

 ## Usage